CLIMATE SOLUTIONS NEED EQUITABLE APPROACHES

 Sylvia Peppoloni is a PhD geologist, researcher at the Italian Institute of Geophysics and Volcanology.
 Her scientific activity concerns georisks, geohazards and their communication to society.
 She is an international leader of geoethics, fully involved in the base research on philosophy of geosciences, focusing on ethical, social and cultural implications of geoscience knowledge, research and practice, and on key concepts for society such as sustainability, prevention, adaptation and geo-education.

-Professor at the University of Rome "Sapienza" and Viterbo "Tuscia" (2008-2011), she is founding member and Secretary General of the International Association for Promoting Geoethics, Director of the School on Geoethics and Natural Issues, Councillor of the International Union of Geological Sciences, Chair of the Ethical Advisory Board of the Integrated Carbon Observation System, Councillor of the Geological Society of Italy.
+Professor at the University of Rome "Sapienza" and Viterbo "Tuscia" (2008-2011), she is founding member and Secretary General of the International Association for Promoting Geoethics, Director of the School on Geoethics and Natural Issues, Councillor of the International Union of Geological Sciences (2018-2022), Chair of the Ethical Advisory Board of the Integrated Carbon Observation System, Councillor of the Geological Society of Italy, and Chair of the Commission on Geoethics of the International Union of the Geological Sciences.

 Work package/task leader and member of advisory boards in European projects, editor of volumes on geoethics, she is Editor in Chief of the SpringerBrief in Geoethics and of the Journal of Geoethics and Social Geosciences.
 She has been awarded in Italy with prizes for science communication and natural literature.
 Among her publications, she has written the chapter on Ethics for the Elsevier Dictionary of Geology.